 Faculty and staff play an important role as students may seek assistance from you during times of distress.

-Counseling Services will also provide training to faculty and staff in responding to students in distress.
-Please call the Wellness Center and we will schedule a training session for you.
 The goal is to reduce suicidal behaviors and save lives by providing training to make a positive difference in the life of someone they know.

 The information provided below is a general guideline for you to help a student who may be in distress.
 For more information call the Wellness Center, Counseling Services (Utica) at 315-792-7172.

 Don’t Wait for a Crisis.
 Make Mental Health Care Routine: At SUNY, many programs are being made available to meet the mental health needs of our students and communities.
 For more information including free Question, Persuade and Refer (QPR) training visit: https://www.suny.edu/mental-health/